Hey, mama. I’m guessing you probably fall into one of two camps:

 The KidsTime USB Double comes with one pump, two bottles, a USB power cord, and everything you need to begin pumping.View on Amazon

-Using a hospital grade anti-backflow closed design for enhanced hygiene, the BelleMa Mini is a versatile machine with a very compact design.
-The LED lights on the display include a real-time status update, countdown timer, and memory features for saving your preferred pump settings.
-The Bellema Mini has two different pumping settings, one for stimulation and one for higher volume expression, as well as three different suction settings.
+Using a hospital grade anti-backflow closed design for enhanced hygiene, the BelleMa Mango Plus is a versatile machine with a very compact design.
+The LCD screen on the display includes a real-time status update, countdown timer, and memory features for saving your preferred pump settings.

 This electric single breast pump is so compact that you can store it just about anywhere.
 Shipped fully assembled, the Evenflo Single Breast Pump is made from durable ABS BPA-free plastic and has an innovative valve design for more consistent suction.
 Designed to be powered from a standard wall socket or by three AA batteries (not included), the Evenflo is designed to quickly and efficiently pump up to four ounces of milk.View on Amazon

 Pumping Top Tips

 Every woman is different, so there are no universal truths about buying the right breast pump for you.
 First, decide how you are going to use it; then, pick the right type (eg, electric, hospital-grade, manual, travel).
 With this main decision out the way, there are a few more things to consider.